hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

 Most of the options in the resources form are shared across all apps and are explained below.
 The app-specific options will be detailed in their respective sections.
 See also the section on :ref:`choosing your resources
 <choosing_your_resources>` for resources recommendations.
-Beware that by
+Beware that launching
-launching any app your interactive job will end up in a regular queue, so requesting a large amount of resources might result in a long queue time.
+an app will cause your interactive job to end up in a regular queue, so requesting a large amount of resources might result in a long queue time.

 Once you've specified all your resources, press the ``Launch`` button and your